SmartableAI/diablo4/_news/2021-02-19-diablo-iv-rogue-announce-trailer.md

 ---
 category: news
 title: "Diablo IV - Rogue Announce Trailer"
 excerpt: "Some call it murder.
 She calls it a job well done.
 Learn more at Diablo4.com.
-The Rogue is the newest addition to the Diablo IV campfire, combining range and ..."
+The Rogue is the newest addition to the Diablo IV ..."
 publishedDateTime: 2021-02-19T22:43:03Z
 originalUrl: "https://youtube.com/watch?v=2WdVc8J3_YU"
 type: video